Capacity reaches its limit at local hospitals, leaders plan limits to elective procedures - NewsBreak

 Capacity reaches its limit at local hospitals, leaders plan limits to elective procedures

 CAPITAL REGION, N.Y. ( NEWS10 ) — Capital Region hospitals have barely enough room to breathe.
-A NYS Department of Health representative confirms data shows Albany Med, Samaritan Hospital, and Saratoga Hospital all hover close to 90 percent capacity, while Glens Falls Hospital today confirms beds were completely packed before the Thanksgiving holiday even started.
+A NYS Department of Health representative confirms data shows Albany Medical Center, Samaritan Hospital, and Saratoga Hospital all hover close to 90 percent capacity, while Glens Falls Hospital confirmed Wednesday that beds were completely packed before the Thanksgiving holiday even started.

 “Using blocks for anesthesia, using different kinds of anesthesia so they recover quickly, and we’ve even discharged a few patients to the Hilton connected here to the medical center and then had them come the next morning to be seen by their physician,” explains Albany Medical Center Hospital General Director Dr. Fred Venditti.